 13. Gold Mine Tours

 The gold rush may have started in California, but it certainly spread and found some roots in Colorado.
 Here, you can find a bit of history and experience what it would’ve been like trying to find that elusive gold.
 These tours are perfect for groups and families.
 Most gold mines are closed during the winter months, but tours are perfect activities that make a summer afternoon much cooler.
+See all the gold mine tours in Colorado, and what to know before you go.

 14. Summit Ski Museum